 Rules for Riding the London Tube Number Five:

-Use the full length of the platform and tube carriage.
+Use the full length of the platform and tube carriages.
 Believe it or not, there are several doors to the trains, not just the one right opposite the platform entrance.
 And the more you spread along the platform the more chance you have to actually get into a carriage.

 And once in, please move down.
 Stop blocking the door.
 Allow other people to get on.
 Take off your backpack and put it in front of your feet.
 No one wants to end up with your backpack in their face whenever you decide to turn around.